farshaddev/minimal-task-manager/README.md

 Minimal Task Manager is a simple yet powerful to-do list application built with React, showcasing advanced skills in frontend development.
 The project incorporates CRUD operations, dynamic search, and filtering capabilities, utilizing a fake API to emulate real-world data interactions.

+## Developer Note

+The developer's Node.js version for this project is v18.15.0.

 ## Features

 - **CRUD Operations:** Seamlessly create, read, update, and delete tasks with an intuitive interface.